Katherine Washington: AAU

 Washington played for the Nashville Business College AAU team, one of the dominant teams of the 1950s and 1960s.
-She joined the team in 1952 while still a high school senior, but was the only player on the team at the time to earn All-American status.
+She joined the team in 1952 while still a high school senior and was the only player on the team at the time to earn All-American status.
 Washington transferred to the Wayland Baptist team, which won the AAU National championship in 1959.

 USA Basketball

 The first World Championship for women was organized in 1953.
 AAU teams had been holding national tournaments for years, but this event, held in Santiago, Chile in March 1953, was the first major international tournament for women.
-The team sent by the US was composed largely of players from the Nashville Business College(NBC) AAU team, including the coach John L. Head.
+The team sent by the US was composed largely of players from the Nashville Business College(NBC) AAU team, including coach John L. Head.
 Washington was one of the seven NBC players on the team, as well as the youngest at the age of 20.
 Traveling in South America was an adventure at the time.
 The team visited Panama and Cuba on their way to the event, and played a scrimmage against the Cuban national team.
 There were plans to visit Ecuador and Nicaragua, but the visit was cancelled due to riots.
 Fans occasionally threw rocks at the players, and some of the bench players had to find refuge under the stand.
 When a player for the host team, Chile, fouled out during the third quarter, the game had to be temporarily stopped due to demonstrations by the 30,000 fans in attendance.

 With no international experience, it wasn't clear how well the US team was expected to compete.
 However, while the team lost an early round game to Brazil, they won the remaining games, including the gold medal game against Chile 49–36, to claim the gold medal, and the first World Championship.
 Washington was voted MVP.